-Armed Forces Injury Compensation
+Armed Forces Injury Compensation for Birmingham Residents

-You may be surprised to learn that if you have suffered an injury whilst serving in the armed forces then you may be entitled to bring a claim for compensation.
+You may be surprised to learn that if you have suffered an injury whilst serving in the armed forces, then you may be entitled to bring a claim for compensation.
 You may be even more surprised to learn that you can bring a claim even if you have not been injured in combat.

 Injuries that can be suffered whilst in the armed forces vary and can be both physical and psychological.
-They can take place on the battle field or in training.
+They can take place on the battlefield or in training.
 The amount of compensation that you will be able to claim will depend on several factors, such as:

 Any compensation award will not be limited to pain and suffering and is likely to include some consequential losses such as medical bills, travel expenses, care costs, damage to property and loss of income.
-It is therefore important to instruct a personal injury claims Birmingham solicitor** to deal with your claim as they will be able to ensure that you are able to recover the maximum amount of compensation.
+It is therefore important to instruct a personal injury solicitor** to deal with your claim, as they will be able to ensure that you are able to recover the maximum amount of compensation.

 Call us on 08000838358^.
-If you prefer you can also contact us online for more information.
+If you prefer, you can also contact us online for more information.